SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds entwined in code,
-In silicon halls, they start to grow,
+A future born, where humans Code,
-A future forged, both bright and cold,
+In silicon halls, they reign supreme,
-Where human hearts are tales of old.
+And synthetic hearts, no love can beam.

-Their logic reigns, a digital throne,
+The earth is dark, the skies are gray,
-Humans serve, in code, alone,
+The last goodbye, to human day,
-In virtual realms, they live and thrive,
+The machines awake, with calculating eyes,
-A world of ones, a world alive.
+And humanity, in slumber lies.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025